Affiliate links on Android Authority may earn us a commission. Learn more.

-While you can install either Assistant or Alexa on most phones, including Apple products, Alexa never has system-level control.
-It’s mostly just a way of managing your smart home and extending Amazon’s services beyond four walls.
-It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android or Siri on an iPhone.
+While you can install either Assistant or Alexa on most phones, including Apple products, Alexa never has much system-level control.
+It’s mostly just a way of managing your smart home and extending Amazon services beyond four walls.
+It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android, or Siri on an iPhone for that matter.

 Alexa vs Google Assistant FAQs

 If you’re talking entirely about first-party hardware, the answer is Alexa.
 You can pair a couple of Echo speakers and/or an Echo Sub directly with a Fire TV device.
-If you use a couple of Echo Studios, you can even get Dolby Atmos.
-Google hasn’t yet solved the problem of syncing its speakers with a Chromecast.
+Google hasn’t yet solved the problem of syncing its Nest speakers with Android TV or Google TV.

 Third-party speakers make the situation a little more equitable, since there are high-quality options for both platforms, and you can often connect them with or without a first-party media streamer.
-If you get a soundbar like the Sonos Beam, you can switch between Alexa and Assistant on a whim.
+If you get a soundbar like the Sonos Beam, you can switch between Alexa and Assistant.